HillaryDanan/abstraction-intelligence/papers/mind_body_neurochemistry.md

 **Evidence for interaction**: GLP-1 receptors are expressed on VTA dopamine neurons.
 GLP-1 agonists reduce dopamine release in NAc (Dickson et al., 2012; Mietlicki-Baase et al., 2014).

+**The interaction-vs-distinctness problem**: If GLP-1 sits upstream of dopamine mechanistically, in what sense are they “distinct factors”?
+We need sharper criteria.

+**Criteria for factor distinctness despite mechanistic interaction**:

+1. **Dissociable effects**: If modulating X affects dimension A but not B, while modulating Y affects B but not A, they encode distinct information—even if X influences Y mechanistically.
+1. **Independent information**: If knowing GLP-1 levels tells you something about behavior that knowing DA levels alone doesn’t (and vice versa), they carry non-redundant information.
+1. **Selective intervention**: If you can change wanting without changing effort (or vice versa) by targeting different systems, the systems encode different factors—even if they interact.

+**Analogy**: Brightness and contrast in an image are distinct factors even though changing one affects how the other is perceived.
+They’re distinct because you can adjust them independently and they carry different information about the image.

+**Applied to GLP-1/DA**: GLP-1 might modulate DA while encoding something DA doesn’t—the “gain” or “intensity” of appetitive states, while DA encodes which stimuli are motivationally relevant.
+GLP-1 could be the volume knob; DA could be the channel selector.

 **The compositional interpretation**: GLP-1 and dopamine may encode DIFFERENT dimensions:

 - Dopamine: Incentive salience—the motivational “pull” of reward-associated stimuli (Berridge & Robinson, 1998)